Strengthening the Jewish Homeland

 Archaeology

 The Samis Foundation is the largest private funder of the Herodian Quarter Museum renovation.
 An archaeological site dating back to the Second Temple Period, the museum has historical, cultural, and national significance.
-This massive renovation will launch the museum as one of the premier tourist sites in the Old City of Jerusalem.
+This massive renovation has launched the museum as one of the premier tourist sites in the Old City of Jerusalem.

 Archaeology